Das erinnerte ein bisschen an Snoopy, wie sich Barack Obama und Benjamin Netanjahu dieser Tage in Washington wieder gesehen haben.

 Daher kommt der israelischen Blogger Yossi Gurvitz zu dem düsteren Schluß, dass sich “Bibi” wohl lieber auf den nächsten “gerechten Krieg” als auf die nächsten Verhandlungen vorbereite.
 Anschliessend stehe Israel leider einmal mehr schlechter da als zuvor:

-Netanyahu is preparing for the next just war, after which (as usual) we’d be worse of.
+Netanjahu is preparing for the next just war, after which (as usual) we’d be worse of.

 Nachtrag, 5 Stunden später

 Vielleicht verhält es sich bei Obamas Vorstoß diesmal anders.
 Denn Obama wurde von Netanjahu schon einmal erniedrigt, und wenn man die Epidosen von Joe Biden und Hillary Clinton dazu rechnet bereits drei mal.
 Ginge es Obama darum eine weitere Blamage zu vermeiden würde er vermutlich einen geschmeidigeren Weg einschlagen.
 Die Intelligenz dafür hat er allemal.
-Er mußte von dem Vorstoß Netanyahus bei Hillary Clinton wissen und hat sich dennoch nicht beeindrucken lassen.
+Er mußte von dem Vorstoß Netanjahus bei Hillary Clinton wissen und hat sich dennoch nicht beeindrucken lassen.
 Hat Obama an politischem Selbstbewußtsein gewonnen nach den harten Kämpfen um die Gesundheitsreform und den schweren Herausforderungen im Irak?
 Erkennt er angesichts des arabischen Frühlings die völlig neue Dimension, auf die Amerika reagieren muss?
 Man darf auf die nächsten Monate gespannt sein.